Display to header level

 Technical Assistance: Depending on the capacity of the organization, available assistance includes connecting the applicant with conservation experts; providing templates and best management strategies; assistance with all aspects of the real estate transaction, including landowner negotiations; assistance with developing a fundraising plan; financial planning; and the review of legal documents and financial records.

-Case Study: Allegheny Riverfront
+Case Study (see last section): Allegheny Riverfront

-Interest Rate: Low interest
+Interest Rate: No more than 1.5% annual interest

 Down Payment/Collateral requirements: Collateral/security for loans is generally required, and specific requirements will vary depending on the project.